TobySalusky/MonoGameHtmlDocs/public/markdown/getting_started.md

 ## Setup

-Start by cloning the MonoGameHtml repo and adding a reference to the MonoGameHtml Project.
+Start by cloning the [MonoGameHtml repo](https://github.com/TobySalusky/MonoGameHtml) and adding a reference to the `MonoGameHtml Project`.

+> A nuget package release is planned to make this process smoother.